aptonic/dropzone4-actions/README.md

 CocoaDialog is an application bundled with Dropzone that allows the use of common UI controls such as file selectors, text input, yes/no confirmations and more.
 You can learn more about how to use CocoaDialog [here.](http://mstratman.github.io/cocoadialog/#documentation) CocoaDialog has many possible uses in a Dropzone action, for example, the 'Save Text' action that ships with Dropzone uses CocoaDialog to popup a dialog box to get the desired filename.

 You can launch CocoaDialog by calling $dz.cocoa_dialog(arguments) where arguments is a string with the arguments to be passed to the CocoaDialog command line tool.

+**Examples**

 The below example prompts the user for a filename and outputs the entered filename to the debug console.
 It also handles the case where the user clicks the cancel button.

-**Example**

 ```ruby
 output = $dz.cocoa_dialog('standard-inputbox --title "Save to File" --e --informative-text "Enter Filename:"')